-On the surface, it often seems that the BAH rates make no sense.
-In fact, they are very carefully researched and based upon facts and formulas.
-There are three main parts to understand: what BAH is designed to cover, how the cost information is collected, and how the collected information is used to make the rates that fulfill the design of the allowance.
+On the surface, BAH rates often seem to make no sense.
+But in fact, they are very carefully researched and based upon facts and formulas.
+There are three main things to understand: what BAH is designed to cover, how the cost information is collected, and how the collected information factors into the rates that fulfill the design of the allowance.

-The designation of "how much house" is appropriate for each pay grade is the subject of much disagreement.
-You may think it is too much, too little, or just right, but the important part is that these are the sizes and types of housing that are used to determine the rates.
+The designation of "how much house" is appropriate for each paygrade is the subject of much disagreement.
+You may think it is too much, too little or just right, but the important part is that these are the sizes and types of housing used to determine the rates.
 For more details and the formulas for each rank, see How Much House Do You Rate?

 BAH rate calculations include two parts: rental housing costs and utility costs.

 The Department of Defense hires a contractor to survey approximately 400 rental markets each year.
 The contractor is looking for median rents and utilities for six different types of properties:

 - One-bedroom apartment;

 - Two-bedroom apartment;

 - Two-bedroom townhouse;